Fibonacci calculation at peak performance

 }

-and for the for the $\phi$ based algorithm,
+and for the $\phi$ based algorithm,

 const PHI: f64 = 1.618033988749895;